CNN vs. The Onion Facilitator Guide

 Big Picture

-Prompt: What does this activity show about the role of prior beliefs?
+• Prompt: What does this activity show about the role of prior models?

 Common questions that might arise: